A Brief History

 What is plasma cutting?

-Plasma cutting is a thermal cutting process in which a plasma arc is constricted through a nozzle.
+This is a thermal cutting process in which a plasma arc is constricted through a nozzle.
 Plasma cutters work by sending an electric arc through a gas that is passing through a constricted opening.
-Plasma cutting offers a low-cost sheet metal cutting service since no custom tooling is needed.
+This service offers a low-cost sheet metal cutting service since no custom tooling is needed.
 The plasma cutting process is a basic principle is were an arc formed between the electrode and the work piece is constricted by a fine bore, copper nozzle.
 This increases the temperature and velocity of the plasma emanating from the nozzle.
 The temperature of the plasma is in excess of 20 000°C and the velocity can approach the speed of sound.

 improve cut-edge quality.
 The ultimate goal is to produce two plane-parallel, even cut surfaces, which require little to no finishing before they are sent on for further processing.
 Depending on the type of material to be cut, its thickness and power source output, a number of plasma cutting variations are available.